My Educational Philosophy

 Education is a powerful tool that can change the world and shape a young person.
 As a life skills educator (teacher), specialising in Secondary Food & Textiles Technologies, Child Studies and Religious Studies.

 I work with young people from low socio-economic backgrounds to ensure they have a future and opportunities to shine; through empowering them to be the directors and producers of their own lives.
 I facilitate the skill development that enables them to be successful and transition into their ideal life after school.
-I see life skills and understanding one’s individual purpose through knowing personal values, to be an important part of a person’s development and growth.
+I see life skills and understanding one’s purpose through knowing personal values as an essential part of development and growth.

 MY CLASSROOM (WHAT+HOW)